 How does low morale affect the workplace?

-Low employee morale, which directly correlates to low employee engagement, can impact your organization negatively.
+Poor employee morale, which directly correlates to low employee engagement, can impact your organization negatively.
 According to Gallup1, organizations that score in the top 50% on employee engagement more than double their odds of success compared to organizations in the bottom half.

-Low morale and engagement can lead to decreased productivity, increased absenteeism and tardiness, and high employee turnover.
+Low team morale and engagement can lead to decreased productivity, increased absenteeism and tardiness, and high employee turnover.